St. Lawrence Seaway: Lock, channel dimensions, and additional statistical data

 The size of vessels that can traverse the seaway is limited by the size of the locks.
 Those on the St. Lawrence and the Welland Canal are 766 ft long, 80 ft wide, and 30 ft deep.
 The maximum allowed vessel size is slightly smaller: 740 ft long, 78 ft wide, and 26.5 ft deep.
 After the opening of the seaway, many vessels designed for use on the Great Lakes were built to the maximum size permissible by the locks, known informally as Seawaymax or Seaway-Max.
 Large vessels of the lake freighter fleet are built on the lakes and cannot travel downstream beyond the Welland Canal.
 On the remaining Great Lakes, these ships are constrained only by the largest lock on the Great Lakes Waterway, the Poe Lock at the Soo Locks (at Sault Ste.
 Marie), which is 1200 ft long, 110 ft wide, and 32 ft deep.

 A vessel's draft is another obstacle to its passage on the seaway, particularly in connecting waterways such as the St. Lawrence River.
 The depth in the seaway's channels is 41 ft (Panamax depth) downstream of Quebec City, 35 ft between Quebec City and Deschaillons, 37 ft to Montreal, and 27 ft upstream of Montreal.
 Channel depths and limited lock sizes mean that only 10% of current oceangoing ships, which have been built much larger than in the 1950s, can traverse the entire seaway.
 Proposals to expand the seaway, dating from as early as the 1960s, have been rejected since the late 20th century as too costly.
 In addition, researchers, policy makers, and the public are much more aware of the environmental issues that have accompanied seaway development and are reluctant to open the Great Lakes to more invasions of damaging species, as well as associated issues along the canals and river.
 Questions have been raised as to whether such infrastructure costs could ever be recovered.
 Lower water levels in the Great Lakes have also posed problems for some vessels in recent years, and pose greater issues to communities, industries, and agriculture in the region.

 While the seaway is (as of 2010) mostly used for shipping bulk cargo, the possibility of its use for large-scale container shipping is under consideration as well.
 If the expansion project were to go ahead, feeder ships would take containers from the port of Oswego on Lake Ontario in upstate New York to Melford International Terminal in Nova Scotia for transfer to larger oceangoing ships.

-A website hosts measurements of wind, water, levels and water temperatures.
-A real-time interactive map of seaway locks, vessels, and ports is available at.
+The Great Lakes St. Lawrence Seaway System website used to host measurements of wind, water, levels and water temperatures.
+A real-time interactive map of seaway locks, vessels, and ports used to be available at the same website.
 The United States' National Oceanic and Atmospheric Administration-funded Great Lakes Water Level Dashboard compiles statistics on water depth at various points along the seaway.